mariusberget92/vue-laravel-table/README.md

 * * Array.
 This only has 3 options (search, pagination, limit).
 All is shown by default.
 Place in array only what you want to show.

-* `:notificationTimeout`
+* `:notification-timeout`
 * * Not required!
 * * Number.
-How long deletion notifications will be displayed in ms. Default value is 500ms.
+How long deletion notifications will have class "show" before it gets the class "hidden" in ms. Default value is 500ms.

 ### Rendered